FREE SHIPPING! on orders over $99*

 Several GLP-1 RA drugs, including Ozempic, have been approved by the FDA in the U.S. for the treatment of patients with type 2 diabetes who are at high risk for atherosclerosis.
 Such GLP-1 RAs have also been shown to reduce the risk of cardiovascular disease in patients regardless of needing better blood glucose control.

-What are the benefits of GLP-1 agonists with CKD?
+What are the benefits of GLP-1 agonists for chronic kidney disease?

 Some of the preferred glucose-lowering agents for patients with type 2 diabetes and CKD are long-acting glucagon-like peptide-receptor agonists (GLP1RA) because of their actions in reducing atherosclerotic cardiovascular events, reducing albuminuria and slowing eGFR decline.